Trump Organization CFO surrenders ahead of expected indictment | DW | 01.07.2021

 Court filings, public records and subpoenaed documents have shown that Weisselberg and his son Barry have received perks and gifts potentially worth hundreds of thousands of dollars, including many benefits related to real estate.

-Trump, who was on a visit to the Mexican border in Texas, chose not to respond to questions raised by reporters.
+Trump, who was traveling to the US-Mexican border in Texas, did not respond to questions raised by reporters.
 He criticized President Joe Biden's immigration policy during the visit.

 On Monday, Trump called prosecutors biased in a statement, and said his company's actions were "in no way a crime."